TEL AVIV UNIVERSITY, ISRAEL

 Living in the age of urbanisation, it is important for society to find solutions to the threats that are putting the whole global ecosystem in danger.
 One of the main consequences of urbanisation has been pollution, which affects different species and is not limited to a single medium.
 Instead, it negatively impacts the quality of air and water as well as the ability of living organisms to flourish.
 For that reason, pollution related issues require an interdisciplinary approach.
 One of the biggest challenges that must be addressed is the lack of real-time monitoring and sensing systems, which could prevent both pollution and environmental damage by identifying these things in their early stages.

-Elhacham, an MSc student from Tel Aviv University in Israel, believes that an interdisciplinary approach is necessary in order to better address the current issues with regard to pollution monitoring.
+Elhacham, a research associate from Tel Aviv University in Israel, believes that an interdisciplinary approach is necessary in order to better address the current issues with regard to pollution monitoring.
 Over the past ten years, she has been developing and using monitoring and detection systems from nanosystems to satellite remote sensing.
 Elhacham has applied those systems to address and further investigate water pollution and air pollution as well as new aspects of molecule detection.

 The jury was impressed by Elhacham’s work to find solutions to such a broad issue.
 Pollution affects all aspects of the environment, and her work is the key to finding ways to detect it early on.